tytydraco/yessleep/out/You_wanna_know_why_Im_doing_this_He_whispered_about_to_swallow_another_needle.md

 A series of audible crunches filled the air, and agony detonated in my wrist like a pipe bomb.

 I wailed and fell backwards on to the floor.
 The pain was unlike anything I’d experienced up to that point in my life; a vortex of fire and electricity churning in my forearm.
-Trying to stabilize the pulverized joint, I wrapped my other hand around my broken wrist, staring at in disbelief.
+Trying to stabilize the pulverized joint, I wrapped my other hand around the broken wrist, staring at it in disbelief.

 Daryl stepped forward from the doorway.
 Looming over me, he bent down and gently put a meaty finger to my lips, shushing my howls.
 Reluctantly, my gaze lifted from my wrist to his eyes.
 When I finally quieted completely, he started anew.